PGCEs and School Direct

 What is School Direct?

-On School Direct, the school or partnership of schools that you've applied to will be much more involved in your selection, recruitment and professional development as there is the expectation that you will be employed by them once qualified.
+With School Direct, the school or cluster of schools that you've applied to will be much more involved in your selection and recruitment as there is the expectation that you will be employed by them once qualified.

-School Direct leads to QTS and the award of a PGCE from Sheffield Hallam University
+As with all other ITE programmes, School Direct leads to QTS and the award of a PGCE.

 What does the School Direct training involve?